Name:

 Biography:

-Dr. John David O’Neill was born November, 4th, 1924 on a farm near Rutherford (Lambton County), Ontario.
-He was one of 5 children born to John Fleming O’Neill and the former Annie Johanna Wallen.
+Dr. John David O’Neill was born on a farm near Rutherford, Ontario on the 4th of November, 1924.
+Dr. O’Neil was the 4th of 5 children born to John Fleming O’Neill and the former Annie Johanna Wallen.
 On his parents marriage record, his father’s occupation was listed as ‘farmer’ and his mother’s occupation was listed as ‘teacher’.
-Dr. O’Neill was raised in Duart and his siblings were: Hazel Eileen O’Neill, Doris Winnifred O’Neil and Mildred Grace O’Neil (who died of leukaemia at the age of 2 years and 11 months) and Helen O’Neill.
+Dr. O’Neill was raised in Duart, Ontario and his siblings were: Hazel Eileen O’Neill, Doris Winnifred O’Neil and Mildred Grace O’Neil (who died of leukaemia at the age of 2 years and 11 months) and Helen O’Neill.
 His father died in Duart on the 26th of September, 1934 when Dr. O’Neill was 9 years old.
+He was buried at the Oil Springs Cemetery in Oil Springs, Ontario.
 On the death record, his father’s occupation was listed as a ‘merchant’.

 Dr. O’Neill was educated at the Duart Public School and Ridgetown High School.
 He attended the University of Western Ontario and graduated in 1946.
 While in school, Dr. O’Neill was an accomplished athlete.
 He pursued tennis, volleyball, basketball and shot put.